danielfett/draft-dpop/main.md

 this threat except generally preventing XSS, therefore it is considered out of scope for DPoP.

 Malicious XSS code executed in the context of the browser-based client application is also in a position to create DPoP proofs with timestamp values in the future and exfiltrate them in conjunction with a token.
 These stolen artifacts can later be used together independent of the client application to access protected resources.
-The impact of such precomputed DPoP proofs is limited somewhat by the proof being bound to an access token on protected resource access.
-Because a proof covering an access token that don't yet exist cannot feasibly be created, access tokens obtained with an exfiltrated refresh token and pre-computed proofs will be unusable.
+To prevent this, servers can optionally require clients to include a server-chosen value into the proof that cannot be predicted by an attacker (nonce).
+In the absence of the optional nonce, the impact of precomputed DPoP proofs is limited somewhat by the proof being bound to an access token on protected resource access.
+Because a proof covering an access token that does not yet exist cannot feasibly be created, access tokens obtained with an exfiltrated refresh token and pre-computed proofs will be unusable.

 Additional security considerations are discussed in (#Security).